aidenkeating/digger-installer/provision-osx/README.md

   - `EXCLUSIVE` - Only build jobs with labels matching this node.
 * `buildfarm_node_description` - Description of the macOS node in Jenkins.

-## Other options
+## Other variables
 * `remote_tmp_dir` - A directory where downloaded scripts and other miscellaneous files can be stored for the duration of the job.
+Defaults to `/tmp`.
 * `project_name` - Name of the Jenkins project in OpenShift.
 Defaults to `jenkins`.